weecology/MATSS/CONTRIBUTING.md

 If you are also prepping the package as a whole, then you will also want to run `devtools::check()` and/or `devtools::check_cran()` to make sure that the package is complete.

 For more info, see the [GitHub repo](https://github.com/hadley/devtools) for the `devtools` package.

+## Contributing Data

+We use a specific data structure that handles community data and optional covariates.
+For more information, please see the related [vignette](https://weecology.github.io/MATSS-pipeline/articles/data-formats.html).